sebastien/mktmpl/README.md

 $ cd YOUR_NEW_TEMPLATE
 ```

-Populate your template files and directories.
-Any file or directory containing
+You can now populate your template files and directories in `tmpl`.
+You can use
-uppercase letters surrounded by brackets, like `{VARIABLE}` will be automatically
+template variables like `{VARIABLE}` in your file and directory names, or in the
-identified as **template variables**.
-Likewise, any file ending in `.mktmpl` will
+content of `.mktmpl` files.

-has occurences of `{VARIABLE}` replaced by the actual value of the variable
+These *template variables* will be automatically detected and expanded to the
-as defined by the user of the template.
-The `.mktmpl` suffix will also be dropped
+value set in the `Makefile.conf` by the user.
+Files ending in `.mktmpl` will
-when applying the template.
+have their suffix dropped.

 ```
 $ mkdir tmpl